haqqeez/DLC/README.md

 Concatenation step takes 1-3 minutes, depending on number of videos.<br>
 Overall, scripts should run in ~30-50 minutes per 40 minutes of video recordings.<br>
 If your job completes in less than 10 minutes, it's likely concatenation worked but DLC didn't run.
-Or you had very few videos (<5)
+Or you had very few videos (<5)<br>
+NOTE: Scripts running on Narval GPUs are considerably faster!
+Can finish in less than 10 minutes for a 40 minute recording.<br>
+This can make error detection (i.e., video not analyzed) more difficult to detect.

 Enjoy!
 If you have any questions, contact me at z.haqqee@gmail.com